 The Life Cycle

-There are critical points in a child and woman's life cycle, namely:
+There are essential points in the life cycle of a child and a woman, namely:

-Children confront risks at every stage of life
+Children face risks at each stage of their lives.

-The country is heavily dependent on foreign aid and vulnerable to fluctuations in world prices for cotton, its main export, along with gold.
+The country depends heavily on foreign aid and is vulnerable to fluctuations in world prices of cotton, its main export, and gold.
 Despite efforts to reduce poverty, Mali is still one of the poorest countries in the world.
-Half of its population lives below the poverty line on less than one U.S. dollar a day.
+Half of its population lives below the poverty line of one US dollar per day.

 For children, survival is a struggle.
 Nearly one in five children die before celebrating their fifth birthday.
 Children who survive face serious obstacles at each stage of their lives and, for most of them, their basic rights are not respected.Many Malians do not even have access to basic social services, such as adequate health care and safe water.
 Health workers and qualified teachers are desperately short of supplies.
 In addition, the vast majority of the adult population cannot read or write, a situation which helps to maintain the cycle of poverty.